lethain/staff-eng/src/markdown/guides/engineering-strategy.md

 ## Definitions

 Vision, strategy, and specification are all overloaded terms, so it’s helpful to define how I’m using them.
-For additional concrete examples, refer to [the collection of resources](https://staffeng.com/guides/learning-materials).
+In fact, my core argument is that when folks ask for "an engineering strategy", it takes all three documents to properly answer their request.

 A **vision** describes how you want your technology and organization to work in two to three years.
 Tastelessly [quoting myself](https://lethain.com/strategies-visions/), “Visions should be detailed, but the details are used to illustrate the dream vividly, not to prescriptively constrain its possibilities.”
 It creates lightweight alignment across projects, aligning their vectors’ direction.
 There are, unfortunately, few public examples of this sort of engineering vision.
 The closest you can get is to infer a company’s vision from its organizational chart, which also implicitly [reflects its technical architecture](https://en.wikipedia.org/wiki/Conway%27s_law).

 A **strategy** guides tradeoffs _and_ explains the rationale behind that guidance.
 This is the “diagnosis” and “guiding policies” components of _Good Strategy, Bad Strategy_’s definition (the “coherent action” component is handled in your technical specifications).
 A couple of great examples to refer to are [A Framework for Responsible Innovation](https://multithreaded.stitchfix.com/blog/2019/08/19/framework-for-responsible-innovation/) and [How Big Technical Changes Happen at Slack](https://slack.engineering/how-big-technical-changes-happen-at-slack/).

-A **specification** describes the decisions and tradeoffs you’ve made in a specific project.
+A **specification** describes the decisions and tradeoffs you’ve made in a specific project, and various companies  might call them RFCs, tech specs, or design docs.
 If strategies are the “legal precedent” for a given area, then each specification is an individual case.
 There are many formats to pick from.
 I’d recommend starting with [Design Docs, Markdown, and Git](https://caitiem.com/2020/03/29/design-docs-markdown-and-git/) and [Design Docs at Google](https://www.industrialempathy.com/posts/design-docs-at-google/).

+For additional concrete examples, refer to [the collection of resources](https://staffeng.com/guides/learning-materials).

 ## More synthesis than genius